school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 Additionally, I uploaded and ran one of my scripts on Compute Canada.

-After finishing all the mentioned tasks, I decided to take advantage of the remaining time of the 5th week by trying a more complicated model.
+After finishing all the mentioned tasks, I decided to take advantage of the remaining time of the 5th week by training a multi-layer network.
 As was mentioned above, I chose the ANN model.
 This notebook can be found as [ANN_onHaxby.ipynb](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/ANN_onHaxby.ipynb).
 Similar to the previous notebook I added a quick review about the ANN algorithm and some explanation for all the cells in order to make it easy to follow.

 *I have written down all my progressions in detail, divided per week, in my BHS repository [README](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/README.md) file under "TO-DO LIST " section.*

 ### Results
-As depicted in the following image the support vector machine classification has the best performance while the decision tree returned the worst accuracy, which is understandable considering the classifiers algorithms and the nature of the data.
+As depicted in the following image the support vector machine classification has the best performance comparing to the other mentioned classifiers, while the decision tree returned the worst accuracy, which is understandable considering the classifiers algorithms and the nature of the data.

 <div align="center">
 <img src="https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/Images/Classifiers_graphs.png" width="1242" height="310">